 How to Choose Timekeeping & Billing Software

 When choosing legal time and billing software for your law firm, it can be challenging to know which specific features you need to keep your business running smoothly.
-We’ll try to make it easy.
+We’ll try to make it easy to select the right attorney billing software for you.

-- First, determine your firm’s needs.
+- First, determine your firm’s needs for attorney billing software.
 Some programs offer only timekeeping, while others allow you to create bills and invoices and run reports.

 - Read through our feature definitions list.